A Brief History

 Walter Shewhart first utilized control charts in 1924 to aid the world of manufacturing.
-When total quality management (TQM) was explored, W. Edward Deming added elements to control charts to assess every area of a process or organization.
+When total quality management (TQM) was explored, W. Edwards Deming added elements to control charts to assess every area of a process or organization.

 According to SCQ Online, Walter Shewhart’s thought was that, “no matter how well the process is designed, there exists a certain amount of nature variability in output measurements.”